Agents

 Python parity

-The Python extension crate exposes both agent paths too.
+The Python extension crate exposes both planners too.
 That matters for reproducible experiments, quick scripting, and external baseline comparison against older Python implementations such as PyAIXI.

-For browser-based experimentation on the currently exposed surface, see Workspace.
+For browser-based experimentation with the current browser feature set, see Workspace.